 Here is a portion of his labor agreement with several freedmen:

-Many of his contracted freedmen (Jack Ricks and William Fort) are still living near him in 1870:
+Many of his contracted freedmen (e.g., Jack Ricks and William Fort) were still living near him in 1870:

 Take a look at these valuable records.
-Seeing original historical documents still has a powerful impact on me, a strong emotional impact.
 They tell us much about our ancestor’s plight and the hardships that “freedom” brought.